SirFaenor/laravel-miscellaneous/README.md

-# laravel-deployment-shared-hostingg
+# laravel-deployment-shared-hosting
-todo list to deploy laravel on shared hosting environment, if you cannot change default document root for a domain
+Todo list to deploy laravel on shared hosting environment, if you cannot change default document root for a domain.
+Tested on Laravel 5.8